open-ephys/onix1-bonsai-docs/articles/getting-started/install-configure-bonsai.md

 ## Next Steps

 Now that Bonsai has been installed and configured, it is time to start constructing a workflow to capture data from your ONIX system.
 The following sections give a high-level understanding of how Bonsai is organized, and some of the ONIX-specific concepts that will be useful for learning how to work with the operators.
-If you are familiar with Bonsai, you might want to skip to the <xref:headstages-index> section.
+If you are familiar with Bonsai, you might want to skip to the <xref:tutorials> section.